OSEGermany/git-internals-doc/text/s2-c09-rebasing.md

 pick c4f10f2 added verbose option to add()
 ```

 Now we can see all of the commits that we are going to rebase.
-If we remove the 'made ls-tree recursive' line, it effectively ditches that commit so we'll avoid a conflict and not have to worry about it.
-Changing the action on the last line to 'squash' tells git to just make this and the previous commit into a single commit.
+If we remove the 'made ls-tree recursive' line,
+it effectively ditches that commit
+so we'll avoid a conflict and not have to worry about it.
+Changing the action on the last line to 'squash',
+tells git to just make this and the previous commit
+into a single commit.
 So if we exit the editor with this as the new text:

 ```
 pick 2b6ae91 added git.add() function
 squash c4f10f2 added verbose option to add() function
 ```

-Then git sees we have squashed two commits and wants us to pick a commit message for it, giving us the commit messages of both for us to create a new one for.
+Then git sees we have squashed two commits
+and wants us to pick a commit message for it,
+giving us the commit messages of both,
+for us to create a new one for.

 ```
 # This is a combination of two commits.